Jacques Presser: Postwar

-After the war ended, Presser retutned his teaching job at the Vossius Gymnasium, and he was also a lecturer in political history, didactics, and the methodology of history at the Faculty of Arts of the University of Amsterdam.
+After the war ended, Presser returned to his teaching job at the Vossius Gymnasium, and he was also a lecturer in political history, didactics, and the methodology of history at the Faculty of Arts of the University of Amsterdam.

 In 1947, partly at his instigation, the politico-social faculty of law was established at the University, and he began to teach there.
 From 1948, he was also professor at the Faculty of Arts.
 His Marxist political leanings prevented him from receiving full promotions at the university until 1952.
 Over the years, he spoke out on political controversies, such as the Dutch Politionele acties against Indonesian decolonisation and the activities of U.S. Senator Joseph McCarthy against suspected communists.
 He also contributed to the communist daily paper De Waarheid shortly after the war.
 Later, he published in other leftist magazines, such as Vrij Nederland and De Groene Amsterdammer.

 In 1954, Presser married Bertha Hartog, his second wife.

 In 1959, he succeeded Jan Romein in his Dutch history chair at the Faculty of Arts at the University of Amsterdam.
 In 1966, he became a member of the Royal Netherlands Academy of Arts and Sciences.

 Presser retired from his job on 31 May 1969.
 He died suddenly on 30 April 1970.